hpcsheffield/2014-01-14-manchester/shell/README.md

 * * * *

 `cat` is a terrific program, but when the file is really big, it can be annoying to use.
-The program, `less`, is useful for this case.
+The file viewing program, `less`, is useful for this case.
 Enter the following command:

     less ~/2014-01-14-manchester/shell/dictionary.txt